adesh-nsurely/firebase-auth-mcve/README.md

 # firebase-auth-mcve

-This is a Minimal, Reproducible Example that is created to reproduce an issue we are facing with firebase auth, where the custom claims set on a user are not reflecting.
+This is a Minimal, Reproducible Example that is created to reproduce an issue we are facing with firebase auth, where the custom claims set on a user are not reflecting when we fetch the user after creating.
 The code creates x number of users in firebase simultaneously and sets custom claims on those users.
 The code then waits for a few seconds and then fetches the user again to see if the custom claims have been set or not.